fivetran/dbt_sap/README.md

 ## Are there any resources available?
 - If you have questions or want to reach out for help, see the [GitHub Issue](https://github.com/fivetran/dbt_sap/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
-- Submit any questions you have about our packages [in our Fivetran dbt community](https://community.fivetran.com/t5/user-group-for-dbt/gh-p/dbt-user-group) so our Engineering team can provide guidance as quickly as possible.